Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Do you have a word or phrase from Indigenous languages

-that captures an idea you like?
+that captures an idea you are?

-Captures an idea?
+Captures an idea.

 Wow.